DataDog/integrations-core/databricks/README.md

 <div class="alert alert-warning">
 <a href="https://docs.datadoghq.com/data_jobs/">Data Jobs Monitoring</a> helps you observe, troubleshoot, and cost-optimize your Databricks jobs and clusters.<br/><br/>
-This page is limited to documentation for ingesting Databricks cluster utilization metrics and logs.
+This page is limited to documentation for ingesting Databricks cluster utilization metrics and log and model serving metrics.
 </div>

 ![Databricks default dashboard][21]